-Switch Full Name Function -cf Copy column format of the input range, and apply it to the output range. -d -dialog Brings up a dialog to select X-Function parameters. -db Variation of dialog; Brings up the X-Function dialog as a panel in the current workbook. -dc IsCancel Variation of dialog; Brings up a dialog to select X-Function parameters.
+Switch Full Name Function

+-cf Copy column format of the input range, and apply it to the output range. -d -dialog Brings up a dialog to set X-Function parameters and generate script. -db Variation of dialog; Brings up the X-Function dialog as a panel in the current window. -dc IsCancel Variation of dialog; Brings up a dialog to select X-Function parameters.
 Set IsCancel to 0 if click the OK button, set to 1 if click the Cancel button.
-When clicking the Cancel button, no error message like #User Abort! dumps to Script Window and the script after X-Function can be executed. -е Open the X-Function in the X-Function Builder.
-This works the same as the $\frac{\text{edit } -x}{x}$ command. -h -help Prints the contents of the help file to the Script window. -he Prints the contents of script example to the Script window. -hn Loads and compiles the X-Function without doing anything else.
-If the X-Function has already been compiled and loaded, it will do nothing. -hs Variation of -h; Prints only the Script Usage Examples. -ht Variation of -h; Prints only the Treenode information, if any exists. -hv Variation of -h; Prints only the Variable list. -hx Variation of -h; Prints only the related X-Function information. -r 1 -recalculate 1 Sets the output to automatically recalculate if input changes. -r 2 -recalculate 2 Sets the output to recalculate only when manually prompted to do so. -S -silent Runs in silent mode; results are not sent to Results log.
+When clicking the Cancel button, no error message like #User Abort! dumps to Script Window and the script after X-Function can be executed. -e Open the X-Function in the X-Function Builder.
+This works the same as the edit -x command. -h -help Prints the contents of the help file to the Script window. -he Prints the contents of script example to the Script window. -hn Loads and compiles the X-Function without doing anything else.
+If the X-Function has already been compiled and loaded, it will do nothing. -hs Variation of -h; Prints only the Script Usage Examples. -ht Variation of -h; Prints only the Treenode information, if any exists. -hv Variation of -h; Prints only the Variable list.

--sb Variation of -s; suppresses error messages and Results log output. -se Variation of -s; suppresses error messages, does not suppress Results log output. -sl -silent Same as -s. -sr (Origin 2016 SR1) Variation of -s; suppresses result messages to the script window. -SS Variation of -s; suppresses info messages to the script window. -sw (Origin 2016 SR1) Variation of -s; suppresses warning messages to the script window. -t <name></name> -theme Uses the designated preset theme.
+-hx Variation of -h; Prints only the related X-Function information. -r <option></option> -recalculate Specify the recalculate mode: 0 = none; 1 = auto; 2 = manual: Example .
+Recalculate is not supported when output is the same as <input/> . -S -silent Runs in silent mode; results are not sent to Results log. -sa Variation of -s; silent all messages -sb Variation of -s; suppresses error messages and Results log output. -se Variation of -s; suppresses error messages, does not suppress Results log output. -sl -silent Same as -s. -sr (Origin 2016 SR1) Variation of -s; suppresses result messages to the script window. -55 Variation of -s; suppresses info messages to the script window. -sw (Origin 2016 SR1) Variation of -s; suppresses warning messages to the script window. -t <name></name> -theme Uses the designated preset theme. -u (Origin 2024b) -undo Specify whether the operation can be undone when running from script.